Blue Apron: History

 On June 29, 2017, Blue Apron had its initial public offering of 30 million shares of class A common stock (ticker APRN) priced at $10 per share; it is the first U.S. meal-kit company to go public.

 Since going public, Wall Street has cut Blue Apron's stock price in half.
 By October 2017, prior to its next earnings report, the company had announced a company-wide realignment, 6% of employees laid off at both the corporate offices and fulfillment centers, estimated to be a couple of hundred jobs.

 On November 30, 2017, Blue Apron announced that Brad Dickerson would be replacing Salzberg as CEO; Salzberg will remain chairman.

 As of March 26, 2018, Blue Apron has lost 81.4% of its market value since its initial public offering.

 In May 2018, Blue Apron began selling 4 servings meal kits at 17 Costco locations in California, marking the company's entrance into physical retail and Tim Bensley, formerly of Acosta Sales & Marketing, entered as CFO.

 On August 2, 2018, Blue Apron, announced the total number of customers who paid for a meal delivery had a decrease of 24 percent during the second quarter of 2018 compared to the previous quarter, and the company also indicated total orders had slipped by 23 percent.

 In April 2019, Brad Dickerson was succeeded by Linda Findley Kozlowski as the new CEO of the company.
 However, Dickerson remained at the company as an adviser.

 In November 2020, Alan Blake was succeeded by Charlean Gmunder as the new COO.
 Blake left the company in June to lead operations at Kettle Cuisine.

+In September 2023, food delivery startup Wonder Group agreed to acquire the company for $103 million, which was finalized couple of months later.